beeware/rubicon-objc/docs/en/reference/rubicon-objc-types.md

 ## Conversion of Python sequences to C structures and arrays

-This function is used to convert a Python sequence (such as a `tuple`{.interpreted-text role="class"} or [`list`][]) to a specific C structure or array type.
+This function is used to convert a Python sequence (such as a [`tuple`][] or [`list`][]) to a specific C structure or array type.
 This function is mainly used internally by Rubicon, to allow passing Python sequences as method parameters where a C structure or array would normally be required.
 Most users will not need to use this function directly.

 ::: rubicon.objc.types.compound_value_for_sequence

 ## Python to [`ctypes`][] type mapping

 These functions are used to map Python types to equivalent [`ctypes`][] types, and to add or remove such mappings.
 This mechanism is mainly used internally by Rubicon, to for example allow [`ObjCInstance`][rubicon.objc.api.ObjCInstance] to be used instead of [`objc_id`][rubicon.objc.runtime.objc_id] in method type annotations.
 Most users will not need to use these functions directly.

 ::: rubicon.objc.types.ctype_for_type